SLISEMAP: Supervised dimensionality reduction through local explanations: Definitions and algorithms

-\paragraph{Alternative formulation for binary classification} In case the targets are given by a black box model, we can also use an alternative formulation for binary classification ($p=2$) that was used in \citet{bjorklund2019}.
-Here we simply transform the probability $\hat y_1$ with a logit function, $\hat y_1' = \log(\hat y_1 / (1 - \hat y_1))$, from the interval $[0,1]$ to the interval $[-\infty,\infty]$, and then run the {\sc slisemap} for regression with quadratic loss, as above.
-The alternative formulation has advantage that it may converge in some cases where the multinomial logistic regression does not.
-Using a logit transformation followed by a linear model matches the behaviour of, e.g., {\sc shap} \citep{Lundberg_Lee_2017} and {\sc slise} \citep{bjorklund2019}.
+\paragraph{Alternative formulation for binary classification} In case the targets are given by a black box model, we can also use an alternative formulation for binary classification ($p=2$).
+Here, we simply transform the probability $\hat y_1$ with a logit function, $\hat y_1' = \log(\hat y_1 / (1 - \hat y_1))$, from the interval $[0,1]$ to the interval $[-\infty,\infty]$ and then run {\sc slisemap} for regression with quadratic loss, as above.
+Using a logit transformation followed by a linear model matches the behaviour of {\sc shap} \citep{Lundberg_Lee_2017} and {\sc slise} \citep{bjorklund2019}.